 Outside the picket fence lined property features great views in all directions.
 Gardens, root cellars, and outbuildings original to the property offer glimpses to the past.
-Relax on their wrap-around deck, perfect for bird and ‘Berg watching, catching the sunset, watching boats coming and going or just kicking back and watching the world go by.
+Relax on their wrap-around deck, perfect for bird and ‘berg watching, catching the sunset, watching boats coming and going or just kicking back and watching the world go by.

-Twillingate is one of the most picturesque outports in Newfoundland and Labrador, it’s located on the center edge of what is known as Iceberg Alley.”
+Twillingate is one of the most picturesque outports in Newfoundland and Labrador.
+It’s located on the center edge of what is known as Iceberg Alley.
 It has a famous reputation of being the ‘Iceberg Capital of the World’.
 As early as May these mammoth ice sculptures drift literally around the town.

-8. Go Birding At An Internationally Important Bird Area — Grand Codroy
+8. Trek An Internationally Important Bird Area

 The Grand Codroy River Estuary is a 925-hectare area situated at the mouth of the Grand Codroy River, which gathers water from the Long Range and Anguille mountains.

 Recognized by the Convention on Wetlands of International Importance and as an internationally Important Bird Area (IBA), this is an estuary like nowhere else in Newfoundland.